-- Spring sports start date scheduled for April 19, 2021 (9-9-20). - Sections determine Spring sports end date. - NYSPHSAA staff will work with NYSED pertaining to the impact of the Regents exams upon the spring interscholastic athletic season. - Fall Sports Season II athletes may carryover three practices for all sports, except for Baseball which may carry over four practices, approved by NYSPHSAA officers (9-9-20). - State Championships schedule to be determined.
+- Low/ Moderate spring sports start date is scheduled for April 19, 2021 (9-9-20). - High-risk sports are permitted to begin on April 19, 2021 only as permitted by the respective local health authorities (i.e., county health departments). - Sections determine Spring sports end date. - NYSPHSAA staff will work with NYSED pertaining to the impact of the Regents exams upon the spring interscholastic athletic season. - Fall Season II athletes may carryover three practices for all sports, except for Baseball which may carry over four practices, approved by NYSPHSAA officers (9-9-20). - No Regional/ State Championships, approved by NYSPHSAA officers (2-2-21). - Seven Consecutive Day Rule has been waived for the Spring season, approved by NYSPHSAA officers (1-24-21).